enkore/gloriousctl/README.md

 Caveats
 -------

-Not tested with Model O but probably just works.
-Possibly works with minor alterations with the wealth of sinowealth mice, since they all seem to use the exact same Windows utility to configure them (except a config file telling it which VID/PID to look for and what options exist).
+Possibly works with minor alterations with the wealth of sinowealth mice, since they allseem to use the exact same Windows utility to configure them (except aconfig file telling it which VID/PID to look for and what optionsexist).

 Since this is not the official OEM/ODM (sinowealth would be an interesting case study...) software, and this appears to modify the